 For more information on how user navigation is tracked, see Recording navigation and heatmaps.

-Smartlook tracks user interactions with the application UI, like taps and gestures, in order to visualise them during recording playback.
-These records are also the data for creating user interaction heatmaps.
+Smartlook tracks user interactions with the application UI, like taps and gestures, to visualize them during recording playback.
+These records are also used to create user interaction heatmaps.

 To protect user privacy, user interaction with virtual keyboards (i.e., events in the area where the keyboard is on the screen) is not recorded.
-When the application uses a custom input view (e.g., a custom PIN-pad) that the system does not recognize as a system virtual keyboard (and thus Smartlook records interaction events in the area), using one of the event tracking modes to suppress user interaction tracking temporarily should be considered.
+When the application uses a custom input view (e.g., a custom PIN-pad) that the system does not recognize as a system virtual keyboard, Smartlook records that interaction event.
+To disable recording for this event or similar events, you can disable certain user interaction tracking.
 An example is provided in the Secure custom keyboard cookbook.

-Setting such a view sensitive is not enough, as user interaction is tracked on sensitive views.
+Setting a PIN-pad view as sensitive is not enough because user interaction is still tracked on views set as sensitive.
 Sensitivity and event tracking are controlled independently.
-The Handling Sensitive Events chapter offers more in-depth information on how to handle events that could reveal sensitive user information.
+For more in-depth information on how to work with sensitive data, see Handling Sensitive Events.

-Rage Clicks Event is a specific kind of event that flags screens in the app where a user repeatedly fast taps the screen.
-This behavior typically occurs when the user is frustrated with the UI, does not understand what the interactive elements of the UI are and what are just graphic artifacts.
-The rage click events can be reviewed along the other events in the player.
+Rage Clicks events are a specific kind of event when a user repeatedly and quickly taps the screen.
+This behavior typically occurs when the user is frustrated with the UI or when the user does not understand what is interactive and what is not in the game.
+Rage click events can be reviewed along the other events in the player.

-In some apps such as games, however, fast user interaction is expected.
-For these apps, or their sections, rage click events could be ignored by setting the
+In some apps, such as games, quick user interaction is expected.
+For these apps, or their sections, rage click events can be ignored by setting the

 trackRageClickEventsevent tracking option.
-More info about event tracking option is in the Event Tracking Options section of this document.
+More info about event tracking options can be found in the Event Tracking Options section of this document.

-Most importantly, these analytics events could be used with Smartlook analytics.
+Most importantly, these analytics events can be used with Smartlook analytics.

-The events created by these methods are treated by Smartlook exactly the same way as automatically acquired events of the corresponding type.
+Smartlook views custom events in the same manner as automatically acquired events of the corresponding type.

-All events described in this document are tracked by default.
-In some cases, it is desired to ignore some kinds of them, however.
+By default, all events described in this document are tracked.
+However, there are some cases when you might want to ignore events.
 Such cases include the following:

-- rage clicks in games, when fast repeated user interaction is normal.
+- rage clicks such as in gaming.
+Fast and repeated user interaction.

-- touch events over custom keyboards or similar controls, that may reveal sensitive information.
+- touch events using custom keyboards or similar controls that could reveal sensitive information.